 Video Comparison – 4K or not 4K

 The Canon G7X Mark II lacks 4K.
 This does not mean it has bad video.
 It actually produces excellent video!
 It simply means you cannot shoot 4K with it.
-4K is slowly but surely becoming the new standard among TV’s and Monitors, but for the next few years, 1080p (AKA full HD) is still perfectly ok and looks great on every monitor.
+4K is slowly but surely becoming the new standard among TV’s and Monitors, but for the next few years, 1080p (AKA full HD) is still perfectly ok and looks great on nearly every monitor.

 Another advantage of 4K is that you can “zoom in” a bit more, by cropping your video after shooting down to 1080p.
 This allows you to double your zoom without quality loss compared to shooting 1080p in the first place.